tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

 “You killed him…” I whispered.
+I couldn’t bring myself to look at Andrew, but the red and black mess of him still lurked in my periphery.